 - Projects that start construction in 2021 will receive the 21 percent ITC for two years

 Ultimately, solar is a smart investment even without a helping hand in the form of incentives.
 Of course it’s even better with these policies encouraging deployment!
 Cheers to a healthy industry and a good ROI on lots more solar energy projects.
-Read our list of beneifts to go solar for your business
+Read our list of benefits of going solar for your business.

 Update in March 2020: We plan to bring you any news of Congress extending these incentives in the coming months in response to economic changes during the outbreak.
 Thanks for staying interested in solar energy and climate solutions.